yu-hui-lin/CyriPanel/README.md

 # CyriPanel
 CYP2D6 genotyper for targeted panels with modified Cyrius and CNVPanelizer

+## Introduction
+Cyrius, an open-source tool by Illumina, excels at CYP2D6 genotyping from whole-genome sequencing (WGS) data.
+However, its reliance on a Gaussian Mixture Model (GMM) trained on WGS coverage patterns from 2,504 samples in the 1000 Genomes Project creates significant limitations for laboratory-developed targeted sequencing panels, whose coverage patterns differ substantially from WGS data.

+To overcome this limitation, we developed CyriPanel, an integrated pipeline that combines CNVPanelizer with a modified Cyrius framework.
+CyriPanel replaces the WGS-dependent GMM with CNVPanelizer's bootstrap-based approach, generating synthetic reference sets directly from panel data.
+We further optimized variant calling algorithms for high-depth sequencing noise and implemented fallback mechanisms to resolve ambiguous CNV or SV calls.
+CyriPanel enables accurate CYP2D6 genotyping from targeted sequencing without requiring extensive reference cohorts, making comprehensive pharmacogenomic testing more accessible for clinical laboratories using custom panels.

+---

 ## Installation Guide
 CyriPanel requires both Python (≥3.6) and R (≥4.0) environments with specific packages.